yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

             git add .
             git commit -m "Initial Commit"
             ```
-        * Setup your VisualStudio.com repository as a new remote the push.
+        * Setup your Azure Devops repository as a new remote for push.
 Use the repository dropdown to switch to the "content-api" repository.
 You can then copy the commands for the setting up the content-api repository from your browser.
 Paste these commands into your WSL window.

-        * When prompted, enter your VisualStudio.com username and the git credentials password you created earlier in this task.
+        * When prompted, enter your Azure Devops username and the Personal Access Token you created earlier in this task.

     * Use the repository dropdown to create a third repository called "content-init".